prechelt/typecheck-decorator/README.md

 - **Predicates.** The annotation is a function that turns the argument into True (for an acceptable argument) or False (for all others).
-  Note that a predicate is a function, not a function call.
+  Note that a predicate is a function, not a function call -- but it may be the result of a function call.
 - **Tuples** and **Lists.**
   The annotation is a tuple or list (rather than a type or a predicate) as explained below.
+- **Dictionaries.**
+  The annotation is a dictionary (rather than a type or a predicate) as explained below.
 The following subsections explain each of them.
-The same annotations are valid for results (as opposed to parameters) as well.
+The same annotations are valid for function results (as opposed to parameters) as well.

 4.1 Types as annotations